Reflecting Upon Irreducible Mind

 it is, with all due respect, too simplistic, IMHO.
 What I want is to take,

-question to its two extremes (as I see it): we are talking about the filtering
+the question to its two extremes (as I see it): we are talking about the

-of consciousness, all right.
-But what kind of consciousness is being filtered?
+filtering of consciousness, all right.
+But what kind of consciousness is

-(and that is what I call Brahmanist Panpsychism); and that
+is the latter... (and that is what I call Brahmanist Panpsychism);

-through sheer reasoning.
-I do not see it as tenable that a primitive simple
+and that through sheer reasoning.
+I do not see it as tenable that a primitive

-irritability could give birth to consciousness in all humans.
-But a primitive
+simple irritability could give birth to consciousness in all humans.
+But

-consciousness plenum (Brahman) could...
-And as a matter of fact, I think
+a primitive consciousness plenum (Brahman) could...
+And as a matter of fact,

 and